xdgrulez/kafi/README.md

 # Configuration

 Kafi is configured using YAML files.
-As an example, here is a YAML file for a local real Kafka installation, including Schema Registry:
+As an example, here is a YAML file for a local Kafka installation, including Schema Registry:

 ```
 kafka: